jlipps/monocle-js/README.md

 * `return` when you want to send back the result of an o-routine

 Because of these semantics, Monocle checks to make sure the only type of thing you're yielding is an o-routine or callback.
+You can also yield iterators (what you get when you call generators) directly--they're converted into o-routines on the fly.
 See the examples below:

 ```js
 var myFunc = o_O(function*() {